 Best Paint Pens for Rocks

 - Posca Paint Markers are all over the internet right now, and for good reason.
 They’re pigment paint markers that are non-toxic, water based, and permanent on porous surfaces like rocks.
-Not only are they my new choice for the best paint pens for rocks, it’s also one of my favorite rock painting supplies overall!
+Not only are they my choice for the best paint pens for rocks, they’re my very favorite paint supply for painting rocks, and a new favorite for other applications as well.

 - Sakura Pen-Touch paint markers are a great all-around paint marker for a variety of surfaces, including smooth rocks.
 My favorites are the metallic bullet point markers, the finish on the metallic pens looks beautiful on painted rocks.